gaoyuanliang/sequence_embedding_and_similarity/README.md

 	input_data_attributes = test_data)
 ```

-use the embedding model to conver the x to embedding vectors
+use the embedding model to convert the x to embedding vectors

 ```python
 y_vector = emb_model.predict(x)